Beirut Digital District: Phases

 The development of Beirut Digital District has been separated into 4 phases:

 Phase A

 The first phase was completed in 2016.
 In this phase, the total build up area of BDD is 17,500 square meters dedicated to office spaces.

 Phase B

-This phase is due completion in 2020 where BDD will become a 44,500 square meter district dedicated to office spaces.
+This phase was completed in 2022 where BDD became a 44,500 square meter district dedicated to office spaces, with the introduction of the offices of the future in the latest two buildings.

 Phase C

 This phase makes BDD an 84,000 square meter district dedicated to office spaces and residential units and is due completion in 2025.

 Phase D

 The last phase, to be completed in 2030, will transform BDD into a 150,000 square meter district with multiple offices and residential units.